PepperLola/playerinfo/README.md

   * Remove pumpkin overlay, and replace it with a pumpkin icon somewhere on the screen.
   * Lowers fire animation.
 * Note Block Helper
-  * Shows the runing of note blocks in chat when you change it.
+  * Shows the tuning of note blocks in chat when you change it.
 * Coordinate HUD
   * Shows current coordinates on screen.
 * Movement